 Everything to Remember Ahead of 'Professor T' Season 3

-Laurence Cendrowicz/Eagle Eye Drama
+Sofie Gheysens/Eagle Eye Drama

-However, though the first six mysteries in Season 1 follow the same structure as the Beligian show, they have their own flavor.
+However, though the first six mysteries in Season 1 follow the same structure as the Belgian show, they have their own flavor.
 For example, the premiere is much more brutal, the rape is shown on screen, the violence factor is higher, and things that are implied in the Belgian version are spelled out.
 The second episode has more fun with Jasper's mental state, giving him full-on musical numbers to hallucinate while investigating a poisoning.

-That last choice is partly why Season 2 feels so very different than the Belgian one, even though the mysteries (and the overall arc) still follow the same trajectory.
-The fact that there are only six episodes per season in the U.K. version versus 13 in the Belgian one asl means the series picks and chooses which mysteries to remake and which to skip over in the second season, which does it a lot of favors.
-Professor T spends time with Jasper suspended in Season 2 in the Belgian version; in the U.K. version, he gets an upgraded classroom and goes directly to the second episode's arson mystery instead.
-The series also introduces Juliet Stevenson as therapist Dr Helena Goldberg, giving Jasper another strong woman to deal with.
-The scenes where Jasper's mother accompanies him to therapy, and they dig into his childhood are riveting.
+That last alteration is why Season 2 feels different, even though the mysteries (and the overall arc) follow the same trajectory as previous versions.
+There are only six episodes per season, versus 13 in the original; the series selectively chooses which to remake and which to skip over, which does it a great deal of favors.
+Professor T spends time with Jasper suspended in Season 2 of the Belgian version; in the U.K. version, he receives an upgraded classroom and proceeds directly to the arson mystery.
+Juliet Stevenson is introduced as therapist Dr Helena Goldberg.
+The scenes where Jasper's mother accompanies him to therapy, and they dig into his childhood, are riveting.

 Stream Now